fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 To answer the questions risen in T1.1 we had to enter into a dialogue with PAT and RET to understand what, why and how they publish open data about their provinces.
 The provinces are represented by three different persons working for them: M. Combetto for PAT and W. Volpi and D. Bruno for RET.
 All of them are at the end of the publishing chain and responsible for publishing data sets from other divisions and groups as open data.
 Changes in the data sets can be requested but our partners have limited influence on if and how fast this will happen.
 All of them work with IT and have a profound technical understanding of what is needed to publish open data.
 While they do see the potential, they do not have a lot of hands-on experience with Linked Data yet; this is one of the motivations for them to be partner in Fusepool P3.

-As of today both partners publish there data into a public CKAN[^ckan] repository.
+As of today both partners publish there data into a public CKAN[^ckan] repository[^ckanret][^ckanpat].
 CKAN is a data management system aimed at data publishers wanting to make their data open and available.
 It provides tools to facilitate this publishing step and helps finding and using data.
 The data quality completely depends on the data provider.
 There is no additional work done on the data sets except adding some meta information.
 The data which gets pushed into the system is the data which is made available to the user.

 Currently available open data by PAT and RET is available in particular data formats like CSV, KML, XML and JSON.
 App developers need to download the raw data and process it using their own ETL (Extract, Transform, Load) processes.
 With every update of the raw data this process has to be triggered for every single application where it is used.
 If the format of the raw data changed, the process has to be adjusted and cannot be automated.
 With every new data source, maintenance complexity of these Open Data sets and its apps increases.